Marcin-Blazowski/k8s-hardway-vagrant/docs/05-kubernetes-configuration-files.md

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the load balancer will be used.
 In our case it is `192.168.5.30`

+Run the command below to set the address of LB used in next steps.
 ```
 LOADBALANCER_ADDRESS=192.168.5.30
 ```